Team-Watson-Hackbio-internship/tjesctacy/README.md

 I am interested in R studio and Python

-You can sk me anything
+You can ask me anything